cosmos/tokenfactory/wasm-demo/contracts/tokenfactory/README.md

-# Token Factory CosmWasm Contract Example
+# tokenfactory CosmWasm Contract Example

 This demo contract provides a 1:1 mapping to the tokenfactory bindings.